trygve-lie/sector-client/README.md

 ### .armPartial(panelId, key)

 Partially arm an alarm system.
-The mathod takes the `panelId` and `key` of the alarm as arguments.
+The method takes the `panelId` and `key` of the alarm as arguments.
 Returns a `Promise`.

 ```js